siqli/siqli/README.md

 Configuration in this is used for `links/add.js` as is the `homepage`.
 Configure per requirements.

+## Optional Dependencies

+- `serve`: handy for testing the HTML pages without needing to run the worker.
+- `wrangler`: in case it isn't installed globally.

+Use `npm install --omit=optional` to skip.

 ## Private Links Page

 Set a `LINKS_PAGE` environment variable in the `wrangler.toml`, Cloudflare UI, or Wrangler CLI.